-In addition, all candidates must attend and participate in either the 'Greece and the East' or the 'Rome and the West' seminar (see section 4 below), although written work based on the seminars will not form part of the examination; and all students must attend the fortnightly seminar 'Ancient History: Methods and Approaches' during their first two terms.
+In addition, all candidates must attend and participate in either the 'Greece and the East' or the 'Rome and the West' seminar in their first term (see section 4 below), although written work based on these seminars will not form part of the examination; and all students must attend the fortnightly seminar 'Ancient History: Methods and Approaches' during their first two terms.
 You should be ready to prepare pieces of work from time to time for presentation to the seminar: this is a skill which we hope to help you hone during the MSt year.